Kunagi/appkernel/README.md

 ## Motivation

-We want to build multiple applications while sharing coding patterns and code.
+1. We want to build multiple applications

-We want do organize our applications as modules, which provide extensions usable by other modules.
+1. We want to share code (domain logic and UI)
+1. We want to share coding patterns
+1. We want our domain logic to be runnable on the server and the client

+## Overview

+An application consists of modules.

+Modules provide user interface components, query handlers and command handlers and event handlers.

+User interface components issue queries and trigger commands.

+Command handlers create events.

+The appkernel framework provides an API for querying, for command execution and for definition of modules.

 ## Documentation